List of current Indian chief ministers

 In the Republic of India, a chief minister is the head of government of each of the twenty-eight states and three of the eight union territories.
-According to the Constitution of India, at the state-level, the governor is de jure head, but de facto executive authority rests with the chief minister.
-Following elections to the state legislative assembly, the governor usually invites the party (or coalition) with a majority of seats to form the state government.
+According to the Constitution of India, at the state level, the governor is de jure head, but de facto executive authority rests with the chief minister.
+Following elections to the State Legislative Assembly, the governor usually invites the party (or coalition) with a majority of seats to form the state government.
 The governor appoints the chief minister, whose council of ministers are collectively responsible to the assembly.
+Out of the thirty incumbents, except Tamil Nadu's M. K. Stalin, all other chief ministers also act as the leader of the house in their legislative assemblies.
 Given they have the assembly's confidence, the chief minister's term is usually for a maximum of five years; there are no limits to the number of terms they can serve.